raspibolt/raspibolt/bonus/lightning/script-lnbalance.md

 ---

-The following script was created by [RobClark56](https://github.com/robclark56){:target="_blank"} and help getting a better system overview.
+The following script was created by [RobClark56](https://github.com/robclark56){:target="_blank"} and helps to get a better system overview.

 Difficulty: Easy
 {: .label .label-green }